Caroline Maxcy Photography is a fine art film and digital

 Born in raised in Central Florida Caroline, mesmerized by the world around her, decided it was her destiny to be an artist at the age of five.
 After achieving her Bachelors in Studio Art from Florida State University where she focused on Design and Photography, she practiced in the field of design for six years before returning to school for her Masters in Graphic Design from North Carolina State University in 2010.
 It was through this journey and in her educational experience that she honed her artistic craft and developed a "way of seeing" that fuels her photography today.

 Caroline captures love and life and celebration as a full time photographer from her home base in Central Florida.
-She lives with her husband and runs her at home business in a century old downtown apartment in the heart of Sebring, FL with the most beautiful afternoon light.
-Together they run the day to day life and discipleship at The Great Commission Bible Institute as the Site Coordinators and Dorm Parents to the 20+ young adult students living down the hall.
+She lives with her husband (plus kitty and pup) and runs her at home business from their lakeside home in the heart of Highlands County, FL with the most beautiful afternoon light.
+Together they run the day to day life and discipleship at The Great Commission Bible Institute as the Directors and Dorm Parents to the 20+ young adult students living at their “summer camp style” lakeside campus.
 Naturally, adventure abounds.

 I am a sentimental person.
 I tear up at every wedding I photograph at some point.
 Yep, every single one.
 Eyes blurred with tears could say to people that I am not doing my job, but to me fully cherishing the moment means that I am.